SAP-samples/ui5-mdc-json-tutorial/ex3/readme.md

 In this exercise, we will build advanced value helps and integrate them into the filter fields.
 This enhancement will improve the user's filtering experience and expedite the search for desired results.

 ## Step 1: Build Value Helps as Fragments
 Let's begin by creating a subfolder in the `view` folder of our web application, and name it `fragment`.
 Here, we will build two value helps of varying complexity.
-These value helps are defined in conjunction with the table wrappers, [`MTable`](https://sdk.openui5.org/api/sap.ui.mdc.valuehelp.content.MTable) and [`MDCTable`](https://sdk.openui5.org/api/sap.ui.mdc.valuehelp.content.MDCTable), which manage the orchestration of the associated table and the communication with the Value Help Dialog.
+These value helps are defined in conjunction with the table wrappers, [`MTable`](https://sdk.openui5.org/api/sap.ui.mdc.valuehelp.content.MTable) and [`MDCTable`](https://sdk.openui5.org/api/sap.ui.mdc.valuehelp.content.MDCTable), which manage the orchestration of the associated table and the communication with the value help dialog.

 Firstly, create `RangeValueHelp.fragment.xml` and insert the following value help template.
-It includes a simple suggestion (typeahead) for the specific mountain range.
+It includes a simple suggestion (type-ahead) for the specific mountain range.
 ###### view/fragment/RangeValueHelp.fragment.xml
 ```xml
 <core:FragmentDefinition